A Complete Guide to the Kentucky Bourbon Trail

 1. Clermont

 From Louisville, it’s about a 30-minute drive south to Clermont to reach James B. Beam Distilling—known for making Jim Beam, Knob Creek, and Basil Hayden, among others.
-They’ve been busy over at Beam: In 2022, the distillery cut the ribbon on a new $45 million “homestead experience.”
-The new space includes the Kitchen Table, a 5,000-square-foot restaurant and bar, and the Fred B. Noe Craft Distillery, a facility to explore new fermentation and distillation techniques.
+Its enormous space for visitors includes the Kitchen Table, a 5,000-square-foot restaurant and bar, and the Fred B. Noe Craft Distillery, a facility to explore new fermentation and distillation techniques.

 2. Bardstown

-Either starting out from Louisville or continuing on from Beam, head to Heaven Hill, the family-owned distillery that makes such legendary brands as Elijah Craig, Old Fitzgerald, and Henry McKenna, among many others.
-While the company’s new $200 million distillery is slated to open at the end of 2024, this remains a fine place to learn about bourbon production and snap up exclusive bottles.
+Either starting out from Louisville or continuing on from Beam, head to Heaven Hill; the family-owned distillery makes such legendary brands as Elijah Craig, Old Fitzgerald, and Henry McKenna, among many others.
+While the company’s new $200 million distillery is underway, this remains a fine place to learn about bourbon production and snap up exclusive bottles.

 A gray house with red window shutters next to a small stream lined with stone walls